haosulab/SAPIEN/docs/source/tutorial/robotics/index.rst

+.. _robotics_index:

 Robotics
 ===================================================================

-This tutorial focuses on how to use SAPIEN Python Api to control the robot and implement some basic robotics tasks.
+This tutorial focuses on how to use SAPIEN Python APIs to work with robots and tackle basic robotics tasks.

 .. toctree::

-   get_start
+   basic_robot
    pid